 Q 121: What options are there for consumers with children who aren’t citizens or legal residents?

 Consumers won’t be able to buy a policy through the [insert name of state exchange] for those children who aren’t lawfully present, but they may be able to buy a policy directly from an insurance company or through an agent.
-Insurers that sell policies through the exchange, however, must make those policies available upon request to individuals, including children, who are not eligible to participate in the [insert name of state exchange].
+Insurers that sell policies through the exchange must make those policies available upon request to individuals, including children, who are not eligible to participate in the [insert name of state exchange].
 For a list of licensed insurance companies in [insert name of state], visit [insert link].
 Lawfully-present children also may be eligible for [insert name of state Medicaid and CHIP].
 To learn more about these plans, go to www.insurekidsnow.gov

 Q 122: Are immigrants not legally present eligible for coverage through the [insert name of state exchange] or for premium tax credits?